meeuw64/research-project/README.md

 # Research Project – 4D Polytope Unfoldings

+This repository links to the work of students for the Research project course of the CSE bachelor at TU Delft of graduation year 2026.
+Please see their projects [here](https://cse3000-research-project.github.io/).

 This project explores graph-based methods for studying all unfoldings (nets) of convex 4-polytopes, with a focus on regular examples such as the tesseract and the 16-cell.

 The main idea is to represent a 4-polytope by its dual graph, where: